swarooppatilx/netflix-nodejs/README.md

 # netflix
-Netflix Clone using Bootstrap CSS
+Netflix Clone using NodeJs and ExpressJs

 The Website contains movies and trailers, movies are streamed using YouTube Embed.<br>
 Site is hosted on Netlify <br>